 We don’t often see jobs advertised for working on catering vehicles, except for part time positions to help on busy days or weekend events.
 Typically a chef will own the vehicle and it is their own attempt at a food service business.

 The catering vans that typically do well, and succeed, are the ones who specialise in unique offerings.
-Common examples of successful vans I can think of are, Mac and cheeseOpens in a new tab., boa bun and the classic bbq meat van.
+Common examples of successful vans I can think of are, Mac and cheese, boa bun and the classic bbq meat van.

 Whilst there is still a place for the classic fish and chips or burger and chips van, customers are getting more and more adventurous with the type of cuisine they enjoy.
 We are typically seeing a trend where customers are willing to pay higher prices for quality dishes and local produce.